pbakaus/mocha-sauce/README.md

 sauce.start();
 ```

 The above is a very basic example.
-For a more advanced example that uses a super nice grid view (mocha-cloud-grid-view), check out `examples/grid.js`.
+For a more advanced example that uses a super nice grid view, check out `examples/grid.js`.

 Save this file somewhere, call it however you want.
 I'll choose `runner.js`.